Darlingtonia californica: Biology

-The cobra plant is not just restricted to nutrient-poor acidic bogs and seepage slopes, but many colonies actually thrive in ultramafic soils, which are in fact basic soils, within its range.
+The cobra plant is restricted to locations with perennial water flow including fens (bogs) and seeps.
+The species most commonly occurs on nutrient-poor rock types including serpentine (ultramafic), but always where there is perennial water flow.
 In common with most carnivorous plants, the cobra lily is adapted to supplementing its nitrogen requirements through carnivory, which helps to compensate for the lack of available nitrogen in such habitats.